Jay-Karia/tweet-hub/README.md

    ```sh
    npm install
    ```
-3. Create a .env file
+3. Create a .env file in the root directory
 4. Setup MongoDB in '.env'
    ```js
     DATABASE_URL = "YOUR DATABASE URL"